 "This is the type of effort needed for insurers to address climate risks more efficiently, to be at the forefront of risk management, and to drive greater climate action by the wider insurance industry, its policyholders, and its stakeholders."

 Partner, Climate Leader at PwC Germany

-PwC is supporting the pilot group by providing advice on developing the analytical tools to test innovative approaches to climate risk analysis.
-The tools and indicators developed in the course of the project are based on the scenario analysis method to determine the climate-related risks and opportunities for insurance underwriting portfolios.
+The pilot group developed approaches and analytical tools to test innovative approaches to climate risk analysis.
+The tools and indicators developed during the project are based on the scenario analysis method to determine climate-related risks and opportunities for insurance-related portfolios in the future.